-MAHSA Library provides a comprehensive access to full-text e-journals.
-These online databases are available at MAHSA University campus by using accessing the campus Learning Management System.
+MAHSA Library provides comprehensive access to full-text e-journals.
+These online databases are available at the MAHSA University campus by using accessing the campus Learning Management System.

 Interlibrary Loan Services (ILS)

-Membership is open to institutions with libraries and resource centers.
-This membership category consists of the Public Library, the Academic library and the Specialized library.
-According to membership registered on the National Library website from 2004 - 2018 there are approximately 563 registered members of which MAHSA University is also a member.
+Membership is open to institutions with libraries and resource centres.
+This membership category consists of the Public Library, the Academic Library and the Specialised library.
+According to the membership registered on the National Library website from 2004 - 2018, there are approximately 563 registered members of which MAHSA University is also a member.

 Most public and private university libraries are members of this service system.